 In this trial, OTX-DP did not meet the primary efficacy endpoint with statistical significance for absence of cells in the anterior chamber compared to the vehicle control at day 8.
-However, there was a trend of improved absence of anterior chamber cells at each evaluation date, with statistical significance at day 14.
-34.5% of patients receiving OTX-DP showed an absence of inflammatory cells in the study eye on day 14 following insertion of the drug product, compared to 3.4% of those receiving the vehicle control punctum plug (p<0.0027).
-There was also statistical significance at day 30 (p<0.0002).
+However, there was a trend of improved absence of anterior chamber cells at each evaluation date, with statistical significance at day 14 (p<0.0027) and day 30 (p<0.0002).
 These results are shown in the graph below.
 The primary efficacy endpoint for inflammation in our Phase 3 clinical trials will measure the absence of anterior chamber cells at day 14.
 Pivotal clinical trials for other ophthalmic steroid drugs approved by the FDA for marketing in the United States also have evaluated this endpoint at day 14.